Samalkot–Kakinada Port branch line

-The Samalkot–Kakinada Port branch line is a railway line connecting and of East Godavari district in the Indian state of Andhra Pradesh.
+The Samalkot–Kakinada Port branch line is a railway line connecting and of Kakinada district in the Indian state of Andhra Pradesh.
 Further, this section intersects Vijayawada–Nidadavolu loop line at Samalkot.

 Jurisdiction

 The branch line is an electrified double-track railway line.
 It is under the administrative jurisdiction of Vijayawada railway division of South Coast Railway zone with a length of 15.60 km.